C-RH-C/hcs-collector/README.md

 ---

 **Disclaimer**: This project or the binary files available in the Releases area are NOT delivered and/or released by Red Hat.
-This is an independent project to help customers and Red Hat Support team to export and/or collect the data from console.redhat.com for counting purposes `HCS` or `Hybrid Committed Spend Program`.
+This is an independent project to help customers and Red Hat Support team to export and/or collect the data from console.redhat.com for counting purposes of `HCS` or `Hybrid Committed Spend Program`.

 ---